Interested in Owning a Campground? Here’s What You Need to Know

 Chris: I was in advertising sales for Yellow Pages

 Are you thinking about buying and owning your very own campground?
 Sign up for our KOA Buyer’s Workshop to learn how to turn your dream into reality.
-Hosted at a KOA campground, workshop presenters including industry experts and KOA owners you’ll get the unique opportunity to see the inner-workings of a campground and receive hands-on learning about what it really takes to own a campground.
+Hosted virtually in 2020, workshop presenters will give you the unique opportunity to see the inner-workings of a campground.
+By the end of our online session you’ll have the hands-on knowledge you need to decide id campground ownership is for you.

 Want to learn more about owning your very own KOA?
 Visit www.ownaKOA.com.